 The fact is that roughly 10% of the 379,600 residential fires that have occurred in recent years involved a heating source.

 Items that pose opportunities for mishaps include

 - Fireplaces.
 A major culprit in these types of fires is a dirty chimney, which can cause chimney fires that damage homes and injure people.
 According to the Chimney Safety Institute of America, indications of a chimney fire include a loud cracking and popping noise, an intense hot smell, and a lot of dense smoke.
 By recognizing and acting on these indicators right away, property managers can avoid fire damaged property.
-Of course, there are some preventative steps that you and your tenants can take to hopefully avoid getting into this situation in the first place.
-You may even want to include them on a fire safety sheet for tenants.
+Of course, there are some preventative steps that you and your residents can take to hopefully avoid getting into this situation in the first place.
+You may even want to include them on a fire safety sheet for residents.
 These include keeping the damper open (this device is a cast iron or steel plate on a spindle that is fitted inside the chimney’s flue system) and limiting the build-up of creosote by purchasing seasoned wood and allowing for plenty of air supply to the chimney (do not close the fireplace glass before it is done burning).

 - Candles.
 This one is a lot less technical than dealing with the hazards posed by fireplaces as noted above.
 Make sure to put out indoor/ outdoor candles and keep their hot wax away from electrical areas.